 While hiking, you’ll definitely need a good, rugged water bottle as well (hydration is key in the mountains).

 Is Peru safe to live?

-Yes, it’s safe to live in Peru, but that doesn’t mean your life will run smoothly in your new country of choice.
+Yes, it’s safe to live in Peru, and indeed, loads of backpackers and budding professionals teach English in Peru.
 If you love the landscapes, the food, the people, then it’s probably going to be a dreamy destination for you.

 Pollution in the cities is really bad.
 Politicians are corrupt.
 Jobs are not well paid.
 There are high levels of petty crime (mainly theft).